If investment managers are unhappy with the services that they’re getting from their legacy system provider, there may be a good explanation why.

 If it is that much of a hassle to switch, why bother?

-In the end, you feel stuck, and the worst part is, the services provider probably knows that you’re stuck, and they might as well use your weakened position to their advantage.
+In the end, you feel stuck, and the worst part is, the services provider knows that you’re stuck.

 And there is a “dark side” to legacy systems that stem from business decisions, changes in management, changes in the marketplace, and competition.
 Whatever the influences may be, the end result is a portfolio accounting software that isn’t improving.